-- Mortgage Borrowers can qualify for a FHA loan with unpaid collection accounts and prior derogatory items.
+- Borrowers can qualify for a FHA loan with unpaid collection accounts and prior derogatory items

-- The Gustan Cho Team at USA Mortgage has no lender overlays on government and conventional loans.
+- The Gustan Cho Team at Loan Cabin Inc. has no lender overlays on government and conventional loans.

-- Borrowers who are currently in the mortgage process with a lender and that lender is asking for collections and charge offs to be paid off, it is because that lender has lender overlays.
+- Borrowers who are currently in the mortgage process with a lender and that lender is asking for collections and charge offs to be paid off, it is because that lender has overlays

-- If current lender instructs to pay off outstanding collections or charge offs, please contact us at The Gustan Cho Team at 1-800-900-8569 or email us at firstname.lastname@example.org.
+- If current lender instructs to pay off outstanding collections or charge offs, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.

 For example, if the underwriter asks for letter of explanations on unpaid collection accounts, all that needs to be stated is the following: